httpwg/wg-materials/ietf102/minutes.md

 mt: If I've been waiting for a response and now I have to regenerate.

-mcmanus: FF someimes collapses and sometimes doesn't, so it is contextual.
+mcmanus: FF sometimes collapses and sometimes doesn't, so it is contextual.

 Chris Lemmons: If we get the same requests very close, we collapse them, so clarity would be helpful.